Smoking meat is a demanding task and quite frankly it’s not for everyone.

 How horizontal offset smokers work

 Some offset smokers are designed with a reverse flow thermal circulation configuration.
 That just means a sheet of metal is placed in the bottom of the cooking chamber to achieve this flow structure, but it can make a LOT of difference.

-This design is considered more efficient than the standard ones and it solves the uneven heating which spoils the meat.
+This design is more efficient than the standard configuration and it solves the uneven heating (which can RUIN your meat).

 Advantages of the horizontal offset smoker

 The cooking chamber has a huge cooking space and an even larger volume.
 Therefore, you can also hang and skewer meat all over it and cook them at the same time.

 While inexpensive offset smokers may sound appealing they can be so difficult to operate and will undermine your cooking abilities.